rmetzler/bliki/wiki/dev/liquibase.md

 # Liquibase

-Note to self: I think this (a) needs an outline and (b) wants to become a "how to automate db upgrades for dummies" page.
+Note to self: I think this (a) needs an outline and (b) wants to become a “how to automate db upgrades for dummies” page.
 Also, this is really old (~2008) and many things have changed: database migration tools are more widely-available and mature now.
 On the other hand, I still see a lot of questions on IRC that are based on not even knowing these tools exist.